splunk/public-o11y-docs/incident-intelligence/manage-notifications/notification-preferences.rst

 Splunk Observability Cloud for Mobile supports Android devices running Android 8 or newer.

 .. note:: Using custom Read Only Memory (ROMs) (or those provided by the device manufacturer) can alter the settings and functionality described herein.
-If your device utilizes a custom or manufacturer-furnished ROM, please refer to the owner's manual or other applicable literature provided by the ROM developer.
+If your device utilizes a custom or manufacturer-furnished ROM, see the owner's manual or other applicable literature provided by the ROM developer.

 There are a number of different settings on the Android platform that affect the delivery of Splunk Incident Intelligence notifications to your device.
 Due to the critical nature of Splunk Incident Intelligence notifications, it is important that you correctly configure your settings on your mobile phone and test those notifications before you go on call.